vineethkumarv/sv-wiki/Scheduler-schematics.md

 The function of this region is to sample values that are used by concurrent assertions.
 The Preponed region is executed only once in each time slot, immediately after advancing simulation time (there is no feedback path to re-execute the Preponed region).

 There is some doubt as to whether an implementation actually must perform the sampling in the Preponed region or if the sampling may be done in the Postponed region of the previous time slot.
-Because both, Postponed and Preponed are read-only regions, the actual signal values are the same in any two contiguous Postponed-Preponed regions, thus, it is not observable in which region the simulator actually samples a value – the only value that is different is the simulation time.
+Because both, Postponed and Preponed are read-only regions.

 **"The values of variables used in assertions are sampled in the Preponed region of a time slot, and the assertions are evaluated during the Observed region."**

 Sampled values are always defined with respect to a clocking expression.
 Therefore, it is only necessary to sample values in the Preponed region of the time slot in which the clocking expression is triggered, and not in every time slot.
-When processing in the Preponed region, how does the simulator know that a clock will be triggered later during the processing of that particular time slot?
-The answer is that the simulator does not need to know about any future events, it only needs to ensure that the values present in the Preponed region are available to the sampling constructs when the clocking expression is actually triggered while processing the latter regions.
-The simulator can accomplish this by maintaining two values for each sampled signal, its current value and its value when the Preponed region was processed.
-This way, when the sampling clock is triggered, the sampling construct simply uses the value corresponding to the Preponed region.

--------------------------------------------------------- fig --------------------------------------------
+-------------------------------------------------------- fig -------------------------------------------------------------

 ## 2. Active Region set